 - Some of the collectables and art pieces

-All these items indeed have a certain intrinsic value, but there is a sizeable amount of money required in their purchase.
+All these items indeed have a certain intrinsic valueIntrinsic ValueIntrinsic value is defined as the net present value of all future free cash flows to equity (FCFE) generated by a company over the course of its existence.
+It reflects the true value of the company that underlies the stock, i.e. the amount of money that might be received if the company and all of its assets were sold today., but a sizable amount of money is required for their purchase.
 Moreover, investors often develop cold feet at the mere thought of having their money locked up for a long time in such investments.
 Together, they often dissuade investors or buyers from making such investments.

 Why Invest in Illiquid Assets?

 While making investments in privately held companies that don’t trade on any exchange, the investors ask for higher risk premiums.
-Mostly, professionally managed funds with a long investment horizon invest in these companies.
-As such, the investors have limited freedom to move out of the investment before the funds’ maturity.
+Mostly, professionally managed funds invest in these companies with a long investment horizon.
+The investors have limited freedom to move out of the investment before the funds’ maturity.

 Illiquid and Risk

-- Assets like real estate properties grow in value over time which reduces the impact of inflation.
+- Assets like real estate properties grow in value over time, reducing the impact of inflation.

-- Illiquid assets suffer from a valuation loss when they are sold in the market in exchange for cash.
-Some examples of such assets are stock, bonds and properties.
+- Illiquid assets suffer from a valuation loss when sold in the market in exchange for cash.
+Some examples of such assets are stocks, bonds, and properties.

-- The investors need to exercise caution as they come with liquidity risk.
+- Investors need to exercise caution as they come with liquidity risk.

-- Such assets earn higher returns in future which compensates for the liquidity risk.
+- Such assets earn higher returns in the future which compensates for the liquidity risk.